somya-anchalia/Fraud-Analytics-using-R/README.md

 Learn how to effectively work around pricing to find out answers to key questions related to business analysis.
 We are using sophisticated statistical tools like R and Tableau to analyze data.this training is a practical and a quantitative course which will help you learn fraud analytics with the perspective of a data scientist.
 The learner of this course will learn the most relevant techniques used in the real world by data analysts of companies around the world.

-The training includes the following;
+The training includes the following:

 Introduction to Fraud